Meet Our Staff

 Since our founding in 2001, Fundación “Yo Te Amo”, Colorado has developed and grown in a positive direction.
 We’re very proud of the diversity of our staff, and their abilities to contribute their own unique experience and skills to our success.
 Find out more about some of our team members below.

 As the Medical Director, Dra.
 Silvia has impressively managed the Buen Samaritano Clinic since December 2005.
 Earning an advanced degree in dietetics, she strives to educate patients on affordable, improved diets since diabetes and hypertension are major problems in this area.
 Dr. Silvia and husband Vladimir have three children; their eldest is a dentist who frequently substitutes for the clinic dentist, and two high school students involved in their church orchestra.
+During the Corona pandemic, Dra.
+Silvia has implemented an entire protocol for staff's attire and procedures for both staff and patients which has proven thus far to be effective.

 Dr. Karolina has been with the clinic since June 2012.
 Over the past two years she has traveled to Brazil for an advanced course in her field.
 She is a magician at getting the most difficult child in the dental chair.
 Dr. Karolina works half days at Buen Samaritano and half day in her office in her family's home.
 Every day she travels 1 ½ hours one way by bus to the clinic.